Context-Based Access Control for MCP Servers: Why Static Rules Fail

 Implementing Context-Based Access Control

-Successfully implementing CBAC for MCP environments requires several foundational capabilities that work together to enable context-sensitive authorization.
+Successfully implementing CBAC for MCP environments requires several capabilities that work together to enable context-sensitive authorization.
 Organizations need to start with strong workload identity that establishes cryptographic verification for every agent and server.
 Each agent and server needs a cryptographically verifiable identity tied to its runtime environment, not static credentials.
 This allows the policy engine to confirm the workload is who it claims to be before evaluating the context it carries and the resources it is requesting.

 Common Implementation Pitfalls